 - Recognize their work.
 Recognition for hard work has consistently been of the top drivers of job satisfaction for years, and that is not likely to change.
 Simply recognizing hard work increases employees’ performance and work quality, job satisfaction, engagement, and retention.

-- Hire for Cultural Fit.
-When you hire for a solid organizational culture fit from the start, employees will be the happiest.
+- Hire for Cultural Alignment.
+When you hire for a solid organizational culture alignment from the start, employees will be the happiest.
 Ensuring critical areas of values and beliefs overlap ensures that employees are fully engaged and driven to innovate and thrive within your organizational culture.

 Need help hiring for culture alignment?
 That’s where Workzinga comes in.
 Our pre-employment assessments find alignment between the company and the candidate – ensuring you make the right hire, the first time around.
 Schedule a demo to learn more!